Paths to Success

 PLAN AHEAD

-Explore financial aid options early and how Free Application for Federal Student Aid (FAFSA) works.
-Research smaller colleges that can offer a great education and more scholarship opportunities.
-Learn about the process for transferring schools.
+Understand how the Free Application for Federal Student Aid (FAFSA) works.
+Look into smaller colleges that offer more scholarships.
+Learn about transfer options and pathways for students with learning and thinking differences.

 Arrow Illustration